-The Ueda Sōko Tradition of chanoyu, or tea ceremony, is a cultural aesthetic practice that originated within the samurai nobility of feudal Japan.
-The school is commonly called the Ueda Sōko Ryū or Ueda Ryū (Ryū meaning "Tradition" or "School").
-The founder from whom the Tradition takes its name is Warring States period warlord Ueda Sōko.
-The customs, etiquette and values of the samurai are woven throughout all aspects of the school's practice that has continued unbroken for over 400 years.
+The Ueda Sōko tradition of chanoyu, or tea ceremony, is a cultural aesthetic practice that originated within the samurai nobility of feudal Japan.
+The school is commonly called the Ueda Sōko Ryū 上田宗箇流 or Ueda Ryū 上田流 (ryū meaning "tradition" or "school").
+The founder from whom the tradition takes its name is Warring States period warlord Ueda Sōko (1563-1650).
+The samurai's customs, etiquette and values are woven throughout all aspects of the school's practice that has continued unbroken for over 400 years.

-The Ueda Sokō Tradition wishes to communicate its art to the current and future generations, contributing to a global culture that furthers the arts, human understanding and peace.
+The Ueda Ryū wishes to communicate its art to the current and future generations, contributing to a world culture that furthers the arts, human understanding and peace.